malcprentice/malcprentice.github.io/Arrangement-WriteAnIntroductionParagraph.md

     * The results/information below should be useful to ...
     * Knowing more about X should help Y (do Z)

-* Tips
+## Tips
+* Sometimes thesis statement also has keywords - one per paragraph
+* DO NOT NAME YOUR TOPIC in GB.
+Save it for SB
+* Do not use these for GB:
+    * Personal statements ("I...", "When I was").
+OK in TOEFL iBT, not here
+    * Definitions ("The Oxford dictionary defines imagination as....")
+    * Questions ("Do you know X?") - OK in speech, not writing
 * IB can be replaced with a definition or a partition if you haven't already used that in SB or in a description paragraph
 * Sometimes the order is GB-IB-SB-Thesis (if your SB isn't actually important)

-## Thesis Statement
+## THESIS STATEMENT
-For first year essays, keep it simple.
-Copy the example
+* Opinion
+    * "This essay argues that X, for three reasons - 1, 2, and 3."
 * Ethical consumption
     * Examples
         * This essay first describes X in detail, then summarizes some problems it/they/its production/their production causes/is causing, and finally outlines some possible solutions to those problems.